ffreemt/okteto-nb2/README.md

     ```
 *   login to 登录 `okteto`
     ```bash
-    docker login  # needed for the whole thing to work okteto login
+    # docker login  # not readll needed for the whole thing to work
+    okteto login
     ```
 *   run 运行 `okteto up`